zentrum-lexikographie/dwdsmor/README.md

 ## Tests

-Compiled automata can be exercised by the test suite in `tests/`:
+Compiled automata can be examined with the test suite in `tests/` by running:

 ```sh
 make test
 ```

+## Tools

-There is also a Python-based command line tool for performing morphological analyses of word forms:
+There is a Python-based command-line tool for performing morphological analyses of word forms:

 ```plaintext
 $ dwdsmor-analyze --help